docutils/docutils/docutils/docs/user/config.rst

 stylesheet
 ~~~~~~~~~~
-List of style files (comma-separated_).
+Comma-separated_ list of style files (LaTeX packages).
 Used verbatim
 (under Windows, path separators are normalized to forward slashes).
 Overrides also stylesheet_path__. [#override]_
 See also `stylesheet [html writers]`_.